robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

+### Why go non-agentic

+- **Non-agentic is predictable.** Granular control over context let you scope the model precisely to the task and develop intuition for its outputs.
+- **Non-agentic is cost-efficient.** With the understanding for model capabilities, you can choose the right one for the complexity of the task, not the overall codebase.
+- **Non-agentic is blazing fast.** Eliminate the need for long-running planning and file lookups—a single prompt generates a complete set of changes across all necessary files.
+- **Non-agentic avoids context pollution.** When the model isn't getting your intent on the first try, just adjust the prompt and resend without distracting it with previous attempts.

 ### Guiding principles

 - Initialize chatbots—don't scrape responses
 - Free forever—community effort
 - Privacy first—operates locally
 - Lightweight—1MB of code

-### How is non-agentic different than coding agents?

-- **Non-agentic is predictable.** Granular control over context let you scope the model precisely to the task and develop intuition for its outputs.
-- **Non-agentic is cost-efficient.** With the intuition for model capabilities, you can choose the right one for the complexity of the task, not the overall codebase.
-- **Non-agentic is blazing fast.** Eliminate the need for long-running planning and file lookups.
-A single prompt generates a complete set of changes across all necessary files.
-- **Non-agentic avoids context pollution.** When the model isn't getting your intent on the first try, just adjust the prompt and resend without distracting it with previous attempts.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>